TWan777/side/spec/bridge/README.md

    hash: string,
    status: Enum,
    tx: bytes[],
+   createAt: u64,
 }
 ```

+To enhance security, MintRequests have a time limit of 24 hours.
+Users must complete the process of depositing assets on the external chain within this timeframe after initiating a MintRequest.
+This time constraint helps mitigate potential security risks associated with prolonged open MintRequests.

 There should be the following functions to facilitate obtaining transactions or iterating through transactions.